Denis Ćorić

-Denis Ćorić (born 10 December 1977) is a Bosnian professional football manager and former player.
-He is current manager of Jordanian Pro League club Al-Faisaly.
+Denis Ćorić (born 10 December 1977) is a Bosnian professional football manager and former player who was most recently the manager of Jordanian Pro League club Al-Faisaly.

 Playing career

 Born in Mostar, Bosnia and Herzegovina, Ćorić started his youth career at hometown club Velež.
 He played at the senior level for Široki Brijeg, Zrinjski Mostar, Brotnjo and Neretva, finishing his career at the age of 32 following numerous problems with injuries.

 Managerial career

 Široki Brijeg

 Upon his retirement from playing, Ćorić started working as a coach in former club Široki Brijeg's youth ranks.
 He was appointed caretaker manager of the senior team in October 2016, getting replaced by Goran Sablić in January 2017.
 After Macedonian manager Goce Sedloski's resignation, Ćorić was appointed manager on a permanent basis on 27 July 2019.
 His first match back in charge was a 2–2 away draw with Sloboda Tuzla on the same day of his appointment.
 On 15 September 2019, Ćorić resigned as manager following a five game winless run, culminating with a 3–1 home defeat to Tuzla City.